vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-product-details-page.md

 }
 ```

-### Flex layout second row
+### Second row of Flex Layout

-The second row of the `flex-layout` block is responsible for rendering the main information about the product.
+The second row of the `flex-layout` block renders the main information about the product.

-In the left column, it renders the product image (`flex-layout.col#product-image`), while in the right column (`flex-layout.col#right-col`), it renders the name, price, SKU selector, and buy button:
+It renders the product image (`flex-layout.col#product-image`) in the left column and the name, price, SKU selector, and buy button in the right column(`flex-layout.col#right-col`):

 ```json
  "flex-layout.row#product-main": {